 I really struggle with setting intentions.
 I’ve been finding the monthly intentions page in my bullet journal the most challenging thing to fill in.
 ‘What do I want from the month ahead?’ is a question that vexes me.

 Mostly I want to have crossed lots of things off my list.
 My monthly sheets for the New Year Revolution (from Do What You Love -no longer available) have mainly featured tasks I was putting off.
-The act of breaking them down into mini goals got me moving on some things while others remained uncompleted or just didn’t seem worth doing anymore.
+The act of breaking them down into mini-goals got me moving on some things.
+But others remained uncompleted or just didn’t seem worth doing anymore.
 I could take this approach and list the next task from each of my project pages.
 However, it seems that an intentions page should be more inspirational.
 It should be about something broader than just the next thing to do.

 I got around this issue in the New Year Revolution by selecting random words and phrases for each month and doing the whole year at once.
 None were wholly out of place when I reached them and a few were oddly apt.
 Let’s face it most month’s benefit from having ‘nothing to declare’, being refreshing or a time of quality.

 It’s not an answer though.
 It’s no better than writing ‘enjoy your holiday’ or ‘have fun’.
 I was pretty much ready to abandon the whole page.
 It’s my journal; I don’t have to worry that I’m doing it wrong if I don’t have perfectly formed goals for every stage of my life.

 But it niggled.
 Was I content enough that I didn’t need new goals?
 Probably not.
 Was I afraid that setting goals committed me to something I might not want at a later date?
 I did find the number of goals an issue.
 One seemed to not be enough and how could I choose which single goal to focus on?
-What if I didn’t get it done in a month.
-How long would be a reasonable amount of time repeat a goal?
+What if it takes longer than a month to do?
+How long would be a reasonable amount of time to repeat a goal?

 Much overthinking later I set the issue aside to read some blog posts.